eingruenesbeb/Bebs-community-bot/README.md

 ## Installation/Usage Guide:
 - In order for the Bot to function properly, the following steps are necessary:
     1. *Recommended:*  Install "node version manager" (nvm).
-To do this please check out its GitHub-Repo
+To do this please check out its [GitHub-Repo](https://github.com/nvm-sh/nvm "GitHub-Repo")
     2. Install node.js.
-To do this follow the guide on this [nodejs-homepage] website, or the next steps in the guide for nvm.
+To do this follow the guide on the  [nodejs-homepage](https://nodejs.org/en/ "nodejs-homepage") website, or the next steps in the guide for nvm.
     3. Install a package manager for node of your choice.
-    4. Install all necessary dependencies using `[packet manager] install [packet]`
+    4. Install all necessary dependencies using the package manager.
+(Command for npm: `npm intall [package]`)
     5. Make a new file titled: "config.json", copy-paste the contents of "config-template" in there (you can also just rename the file) and follow the instructions there.
     6. To register the commands, please use navigate to the folder the files for the bot are in in the terminal and use `node deploy-commands.js`
     7. Now you're ready to use the bot.
 Start it either via the command `node main.js` or better yet, a process manager like pm2.